oleksiimorozenko/event-risk-management/README.md

  - Gradient Boosting Classification
  - Neural Network Classification

+For more details, refer to the corresponding [notebook file](notebooks/TTC%20Delay%20vs%20NoDelay.ipynb)

 ### Third try (final)
 This approach uses a dual model approach:
  - Regression model - Random Forest Regression, to predict exact delay times (actual delay minutes)
  - Classification model - Random Forest Classification, to predict risk categories (minor/moderate/major)
  - Combined risk score: combines both model predictions

+For more details, refer to the corresponding [source code directory](src/)

 #### Methodologies
 Since this approach combines two models; Random Forest Regression and Random Forest Classification, it enables the use of the full dataset (70,000 observations compared to approximately 5,000 after removing zero values in the first approach).
 By imputing missing values, it preserves more data, leading to more precise predictions, as zero delays indicate periods when the service was running smoothly.